 10. Try to de-stress

+Psychological or social stress can lead to bloating.
 Stress can slow down digestion, leading to excessive fermentation in the gut and excess gas.
-Finding a stress-reduction strategy that works for you may help reduce bloating.
+Learning how to stay calm and finding a stress-reduction strategy that works for you can help reduce bloating.

 For example, listening to a meditation recording, doing some gentle stretches or some yoga may help to relieve stress.
 A little movement, even a short walk outside, may help reduce stress and can help the digestive process and deflate the bloat.
 You may enjoy our blog: 6 big signs of stress.